 - Is the crypto-asset platform registered: Check the National Registration Database.

 - Have they/their company been disciplined?
 Check the CSA’s Disciplined List.

 - Has the investment been cease traded?
 Check the National Cease Trade Order Database.

-Ask for the documents that explain the investment.
-Did you receive an offering memorandum or prospectus?
-If you received documents, did you carefully read them?
-Is the person registered to sell securities?
+- Ask for the documents that explain the investment.
+Does this investment include an offering memorandum or prospectus?
 If not, why not?

 Scammers know that you are too smart to be hooked by an offer that is too good to be true, so they will:

-- try and override your gut instinct that something’s not right.
+- Try and override your gut instinct that something’s not quite right

 Be on the lookout for these five fraud warning signs if you’ve been offered a suspicious investment opportunity: